-We’ve done a lot of digging into different survey sites online, and in our opinion, most are a total waste of time (Respondent being a notable exception).
+We’ve done a fair amount of digging into different survey sites online, and in our opinion, most are a total waste of time (Respondent being somewhat of an exception).
 But we were curious to see what others thought, and wanted to get different user reviews on different survey sites.
 Here’s the request we put out:

 What are the best online survey sites?
 Please comment on your experience with any and all the survey sites you’ve tried, whether you made any money with any of them, and your overall experience.
 The more detail the better.